 Another much-loved character of mine is Jill’s boss, Dana.
 As the owner of the bar, she’s hard-edged and not one to be messed with.
 There’s great a running mystery throughout the game as to how she attained her prosthetic arm, coupled with an interesting history of incredibly weird and wonderful jobs that she’s had.
 It’s always good to see such strong-minded and powerful female characters within the visual novel genre, as the genre does tend to get a lot of slack for having weak, often stereotypical women, only seen as sex objects.
 That’s not saying that VA-11 HALL-A gets its writing right all the time, as there is an abundance of chat relating to the size of the female casts breasts, which isn’t always needed.

-With such a diverse cast of characters, there is, of course, a few dud ones which I felt where not needed.
+With such a diverse cast of characters, there is, of course, a few dud ones that I felt where not needed.
 Most noticeably is Ingram, who is generally ill-tempered, annoying and doesn’t add anything worthwhile to the game’s story or character developments.
 Also, the character Virgilio didn’t do much for me either but at least he offers some cryptic drink orders for you to have to decipher.
 Disappointingly, the game’s storytelling is incredibly linear as there are no conversation branches and only by serving the characters correct or incorrect drinks do you get any differing scenarios.

 Another slight niggle of mine is that the world-building of Glitch City is only through the character interactions and the message board and news feed apps on your phone (which you can view at home after your shift) and therefore I felt separated from this wider world that sounds so intriguing.
 It would have been great to be able to discover more of the city somehow, and unfortunately, we won’t learn more in the game’s sequel – N1RV ANN-A – which is instead set on an artificial island paradise called Saint Alicia.